 - Enhancing regional policymaking and dialogue: The initiative advances policy reform and the promulgation of best practices by enabling dialogue among key stakeholders, including among actors who might not otherwise come together.
 We also aim to build the evidence base necessary to inform these conversations and to deepen networks among policymakers, as well as between the state and civil society.
 In the long term, we aim to promote more inclusive, tolerant communities and a better-informed public in order to combat xenophobia and discrimination.

 Note: The International Migration Initiative focuses primarily on work outside the United States.
-For information on the US immigration work of the Open Society Foundations, please view the Equality & Opportunity Fund.
+For information on the U.S. immigration work of the Open Society Foundations, please see U.S. Programs.